RobRendell/gTove/implemented.md

 * Make pieces roster read-only when GM is not connected.
 * Make pieces roster column sort order ignore case differences.
 * Display dice pool total in dice bag.
+### Version 419
+* Freehand drawing tool.
+A button on the tabletop opens a floating window with brush options.
+When a brush is selected, mouse/touch will draw to an overlay on the touched map.
+Original image will be unmodified.